 It is worth examining very closely.

-In fact, Herod was not struck and eaten by worms because of the flattery, excessive or insincere praise of the sycophants who were shouting, “The voice of a god and not of a man!”
+Herod was not struck and eaten by worms because of the flattery, excessive, or insincere praise of the sycophants who were shouting, “The voice of a god and not of a man!”

-That would certainly not be a fair judgement on Herod, for he was not responsible for the shouting or action of the people of Tyre and Sidon.
+That would certainly not be a fair judgment on Herod, for he was not responsible for the shouting or action of the people of Tyre and Sidon.

-However, Herod was certainly responsible for his response or reaction to their flattery, excessive or insincere praise.
+However, Herod was undoubtedly responsible for his response or reaction to their flattery, excessive or insincere praise.

 According to the Scripture, the angel of the Lord struck Herod because “he did not give glory to God.
 And he was eaten by worms and died.”
 (Acts 12:21-23 NKJV).

 Herod died a strange and shameful death because he failed to handle or deal wisely with his flatterers, praise-singers, or sycophants.

 You also need to be extremely careful in your dealings with those who specialize in flattering you or singing your praises at all times.

 When people flatter or praise you excessively that you are no longer a man but a god, they are simply setting you up for a sudden fall and strange destruction.
 Beware of your flatterers, sycophants, or praise-singers.
 They are merely digging a grave for you!

 King Herod was not a god but a mere mortal man like any human.
 However, the people of Tyre and Sidon flattered him that his voice was no longer that of man but that of god, for their selfish reason.